 Our Ethos and Philosophy of Care

 We have three homes based in the seaside towns of Lancing and Worthing, West Sussex.

-We provide full time care for a group of mixed gender young people between the ages of 8 to 18 years who may have experienced a chaotic early family life; which may have included abuse, emotional neglect and exploitation.
-They may not have yet developed sufficient skills and resilience to overcome these life adversities developing the life skills they will need to help them to build a strong foundation for a better future.
+We provide a home for children of mixed gender between the ages of 8 to 18 who may have experienced a chaotic early family life, which may have included abuse, neglect, and exploitation.
+They may not have yet developed sufficient skills and resilience to overcome these life adversities, developing the life skills they will need to help them to build a strong foundation for a better future.

-We are able to support young people with a range of associated behaviours which may include running away, substance misuse, criminal activity and anti-social behaviour, sexualised behaviour, self-harm, aggression towards others and environment.
+We can care for children with a range of associated behaviours which may include running away, substance misuse, criminal activity and anti-social behaviour, sexualised behaviour, self-harm, and aggression towards others and their environment.

-We ensure that the young people’s feelings, wishes and views are central to their care and will advocate and support them to have a voice and feel heard.
+We ensure that the childrens feelings, wishes and views are central and we will advocate and support them to have a voice and feel heard.